cotes2020/jekyll-theme-chirpy/_posts/01GCP/Compute/Container/GKE.md

     - have multiple containers with a hard dependency
     - they are tightly coupled and share resources including networking and storage.
     - package them into a single pod.
-  - Each pod gets <font color=red> a unique IP address and set of ports </font> for containers.
+  - Each pod gets <font color=OrangeRed> a unique IP address and set of ports </font> for containers.
     - Every container within a pod shares the network namespace, including IP address and network ports.
     - containers inside a pod can communicate with each other
       - using the <font color=LightSlateBlue> localhost network interface </font>